-Not all organisations can afford to reimburse volunteers' expenses, but if you can, it does mean that they won't be out of pocket through volunteering.
+Not all organisations can afford to reimburse volunteer expenses, but if you can it does mean that they won't be out of pocket through volunteering.
 This can be significant to people on benefits or a low income.

-If you can reimburse, you should set out what you will reimburse - travel?
-Food costs? - and how this process will work.
+If you can reimburse you should set out what you will reimburse - travel?
+Food costs (remembering HMRC benefits in kind limits)? - and how this process will work.
 For the latter you may wish to signpost to a separate procedure or a section of a volunteer handbook.
-Also bear in mind that any reimbursement should be appropriate to the level of expenditure and fit within HMRC guidelines (you may not wish to inadvertently set up an additional tax burden situation for a volunteer).